pabloariasal/zfm/README.md

 ### `cd` into a bookmarked directory

-Pressing `ctrl+p` will let you select a bookmarked directory and directly jump to it:
+Pressing `ctrl+p` will open a selection menu with all your bookmarked directories and directly jump to the directory you have selected:

 ![](misc/select_dir.png)

 ![](misc/changed_dir.png)

-Alternatively, you can type `f` followed by a pattern to directly jump to the directory matching the pattern (like `autojump`)
+Alternatively, you can type `f` followed by a pattern to directly jump to the directory matching the pattern (like `autojump`):

 ```sh
 $ f down
 /home/pablo/Downloads$
 ```
-If the pattern is ambiguous a selection menu will be opened will the possible options.
+If the pattern is ambiguous a selection menu will be opened with the possible options.

 ### Use in custom scripts

-For example, you can create an alias to open a bookmark with vim by adding this to your `.zshrc`
+For example, you can create an alias to open a bookmarked file with vim by adding this to your `.zshrc`

 ```sh
 alias of='vim $(zfm select --files --multi)'